Sitharajerry/Automatidata_NYC_TLC_Analysis_with_Python/5_Machine_Learning_Outcomes/Readme.md

 ### Overview
-The New York City Taxi & Limousine Commission (NYC TLC) has partnered with the Automatidata data team to develop a machine learning model that predicts whether a taxi rider is likely to leave a generous tip.
+ Develop a machine learning model that predicts whether a taxi rider is likely to leave a generous tip.

 ### Problem
 The original goal of predicting non-tippers was reconsidered due to ethical concerns.